-I am a sports journalist for The Canberra Times, but the road that led me to the sports desk there almost five years ago started when I was a kid.
+I am a sports journalist for The Canberra Times, and the road that led me there started when I was a kid.

 I might have been five or six years old when I grabbed a pencil, a piece of paper and sat down to watch The Mighty Ducks movies.